How much compensation for a roundabout accident claim? Who is At Fault?

 - Once you have passed the exit before the one you want, signal left

-If someone has failed to follow the Highway Code when using a roundabout, and you have been injured a consequence, you will be entitled to compensation.
-You simply need to be able to prove that the roundabout or mini roundabout accident fault lies with someone else.
+If someone has failed to follow the Highway Code when using a roundabout, and you have been injured as a consequence, you may be entitled to compensation.
+You simply need to be able to prove that the roundabout or mini-roundabout accident fault lies with someone else.
 This could be another driver or it could be the person driving the vehicle you were in.
+So, you could even claim as a passenger.
 Simply call us today for more information.

 Roundabout accidents are, unfortunately, very common.
 Here are ten of the most dangerous roundabouts in the UK, any of which could result in roundabout accident claims: